RETRO REPRODUCTIONS

 First published in 1985, this book enabled a whole new generation to learn game coding on their Atari 130XE – one of Atari’s acclaimed 8-bit home computers.
 The XE had two joysticks rather than the four of its sibling models, however it did come with a full 128kb of bank-switched RAM.

-First published in 1983, this easy-to-follow guide to using machine language on the Dragon 32 gave users an excellent insight into the acclaimed machine that many considered well ahead of its time.
-Though it was more powerful and quicker than many of its competitors, the Dragon 32 never gained the success of other 8-bit computers of the day such as the Commodore 64 or the ZX Spectrum.
-Despite this, the classic machine still retains a dedicated following to this day.
-Not only is this remastered version perfect for hobbyists and collectors, it is also a highly useful resource for those interested in programming retro games and utilities.
+First published in 1983, this easy-to-follow guide to the Dragon 32 gives users a complete overview of the acclaimed machine that many considered well ahead of its time.
+Though it was more powerful and quicker than many of its competitors, the Dragon 32 never gained the success of other 8-bit computers of the day such as the Commodore 64 or the ZX Spectrum…

-Machine Language Programming Made Simple for your Sinclair & Timex TS1000
+Machine Language Programming Made Simple for your Sinclair & Times TS1000

 The Oric-1 8-bit home computer was released in 1982 and would go on to sell more than 150,000 units in the UK alone.
 It was considered a rival to the popular ZX Spectrum, with its advantage being a much better keyboard than Sir Clive’s rubber monster.
 Despite official production ceasing just two years after its launch, clones of the machine were produced in Eastern Europe well into the 1990s.

-Not Only 30 Programs for the Sinclair ZX81
+Not Only 30 Programs for the Sincliar ZX81

 Oric-1 Basic Programming Manual